5.7.2 COX Model Estimator

 2. Select Statistics: Survival Analysis: Cox Model Estimator to open the dialog.

-4. Click the interactive data selection button and choose the Charlson and tKt_v column into the Covariate Range edit box.
+3. Select column A(X):month for Time Range, column B(Y):status for Censor Range.
+Click the interactive data selection button and choose column Charlson and tKt_v for Covariate Range.

-6. check Survival and Hazard box in Survival Plots group.
+5. Check Survival and Hazard check box under Survival Plots group.

 Cox01.png